The benefits of taking medicinal mushroom supplements for all body systems are huge!

 1. Liver protection

 Your liver is very complex.
-This major detoxification organ runs all day, every day to take care of metabolic waste that comes from within your body, and all of the other things that come from the environment you live in.
-It works with the spleen to remove the remnants of red blood cells and recycle their parts, if needed.
-The liver plays such a big role in detoxifying you from medications, alcohol, toxins, and even helps your blood sugar stay stable.
+This major detoxification organ operates continuously to eliminate metabolic waste generated within the body, as well as other environmental toxins.
+It works in conjunction with the spleen to remove the remnants of red blood cells and recycle their components, if necessary.
+The liver plays a significant role in detoxifying the body from medications, alcohol, and toxins, and also helps regulate blood sugar levels.

-We describe the liver as becoming stagnant, which is a term from Traditional Chinese Medicine.
+We describe the liver as becoming stagnant, a term originating from Traditional Chinese Medicine.
 Allopathic conditions that arise from the liver include chronic hepatitis, fibrosis, non alcoholic fatty liver, and cirrhosis.

-Ganoderma lucidum or the reishi mushroom is a highly studied medicinal mushroom.
+Ganoderma lucidum, or the reishi mushroom, is a highly studied medicinal mushroom.
 There have been 400 chemical substances isolated from the reishi mushroom, “mainly polysaccharides, triterpenoids, nucleosides, ergosterols, fatty acids, proteins/peptides, and trace elements”.
-The triterpenoids and certain polysaccarides have a protective effect on toxicity in the liver.
-This may be from the ability to act as an antioxidant, and protect against free radicals, and support both phases of liver detox.
+The triterpenoids and certain polysaccharides have a protective effect on toxicity in the liver.
+This may be due to its ability to act as an antioxidant, protect against free radicals, and support both phases of liver detoxification.
 This mushroom may also have antiviral activity and modulate nitric oxide production.

 2. Immune Modulation